"Can you two not at least save it until after breakfast?" Karl Jenkins grumbled from across the dormitory.

 Albus hung his cloak on a hook to dry.
 Somewhat more reluctantly, Scorpius shrugged out of his dressing gown.

 "Are you still cold, Love?" whispered Albus, thrilled that he could now use the word as often as he liked.

-He took Scorpius's hands and pulled him between the partially open curtains, and into his bed, drawing the blankets up over them.
-Scorpius snuggled close, and Albus wrapped his arms around him, kissing him.
+He took Scorpius's hands and pulled him between the drapes, and into his bed, drawing the blankets up over them.
+Scorpius snuggled close, and Albus wrapped his arms around him, kissing him soundly.

 Albus's heart was pounding.
 He felt giddy.
 He and Scorpius had crept into each other's beds after lights-out hundreds of times over the course of their friendship, but not since declaring their feelings for one another.
-They had never talked about it, but they both sensed that it felt different now.
+Though they had never talked about it, they both sensed that it felt different now.
 But tonight, after learning that Scorpius loved him, Albus did not want to let go.
-He did not want the magic to end.
+He did not want the magic of the night to end.

 "Sorry for getting you detention on your birthday," Scorpius murmured against Albus's lips.
 "How was Albus Day, apart from that?"

-"It was great," Albus grinned.
+"It was brilliant," Albus grinned.
 He was inclined to think that any day which ended with Scorpius in his bed was a very good day indeed.
 "Are you warmer now?"

 "Lots," said Scorpius happily.
 "And you know what?"

 Albus laughed and rolled onto his back, pulling Scorpius with him, and kissing him for a very long time.
 One of his hands twined in Scorpius's cornsilk-fine hair.
 The other traced its way down the curve of his back, hesitated a moment, and then slid lower, over the firm, rounded shape of Scorpius's bum.

 "Sorry," mumbled Albus, snatching his hand away.